Math Mammoth Multiplication 1

 If the student studies the multiplication tables well at one time, he does not need to come back to them in the fourth, fifth,

 and sixth grade.
 One time will be enough, and he can move on to division and other topics.

 The book Multiplication 1 is excellent for remedial teaching.

 I have made a set of videos to match the part of the book dealing with the various tables.
 You can access them here: Free multiplication tables videos.
 These videos not only explain how you can do the "structured drill" for multiplication tables, but also do the drilling for you!

-The PDF version of this book is enabled for annotation.
-This means that if you prefer, the student can fill it in on the computer, using the typewriter and drawing tools in Adobe Reader version 9 or greater.
+The digital download version (PDF) of this book is enabled for annotation.
+This means that if you prefer, the student can fill it in on a computer (with Adobe Reader) or on a tablet (requires a PDF app with annotation tools).

 David Chandler from Math Without Borders has made a free online tool called Learn 'Em Forwards and Backwards that helps you practice and master the multiplication tables using the SAME order of learning the tables as in the book Math Mammoth Multiplication 1.

 This tool also practices the tables both forwards and backwards at the same time — which is exactly the approach I've taken in my books and in my videos for the multiplication tables.
 Practicing them both ways is so great, because it allows the students to master division facts "in disguise" at the same time.